 When I was in high school, I was one of those nerds that carried pen and paper around everywhere.

-Sometimes it was a small notebook.
+Sometimes it was a small notepad.

 Sometimes it was a single sheet of paper folded in my back pocket.

 Other times it was a journal in my backpack.

 I moved to a note taking app on my smartphone, because of:

 - Convenience: Obviously if I already have a phone in my pocket, it’s simple to start using it right away without carrying a pen along with paper.
 This simplifies everything.

 - Searching: Something that’s hard to do with paper?
 Searching for what you wrote down.
 You can look back at it, but if you want to keep it for any amount of time, you must retype and save it.
 With an amazing note taking app, you don’t have to do this.
 If you remember a random idea, you can search back through all of your notes to find it.
 Note taking apps make it simple to keep up with your information.